State of Open Data 2023

 The State of Open Data 2023: Webinar Series

-To celebrate the launch of The State of Open Data 2023 and to share the key findings of this year’s survey, we are hosting a webinar series.
+To celebrate tha launch of The State of Open Data 2023 and to share the key findings of this year’s survey, we hosted a webinar series.

-Find out more about the sessions and save your spot.
+Find out more about the sessions and watch on demand.